Texacate/Visual-RetroPie-Control-Maps/README.md

 Discusison of the problem, and its many possible solutions are [here](https://retropie.org.uk/forum/topic/21464/show-control-panel-layout-before-game-starts-in-retropie-just-like-arcade1up-does).

 For my project, the [WIKI page](https://github.com/Texacate/Visual-RetroPie-Control-Maps/wiki) serves as the main documention.
-How I appoached the prolem, what hardware was used, and how all the scritps work is described on the wiki.
+How I appoached the prolem, what hardware was used, and how all the scripts work is described on the wiki.

 Special thanks to:
 * The entire [RetroPie](https://retropie.org.uk) project team